Home

 Answer: D

-The process owner uses this to help monitor and react to Y and its behavior after the project is formally closed.
+The process owner uses a Control Plan to help monitor and react to Y and its behavior after the project is formally closed.

 2) Which of the following are characteristics of the RPN?
 There may be more than one answer.